ahsan598/jenkins-k8s-java-deployment/README.md

 ### Deployment Setup

-If you want to install Jenkins, Docker, SonarQube, etc. on your instance, please follow the [deployment setup guide](./deployment/deployment-setup.md) here.
+If you want to install Jenkins, Docker, SonarQube, etc. on your instance, please follow the [setup guide](./setup/setup.md) here.

 ### 📚 What I Have Learned